AMWA-TV/nmos-testing/ReadMe.md

 Testing of certain aspects of BCP-003-01 makes use of an external tool 'testssl.sh'.
 Please see [testssl/README.md](testssl/README.md) for installation instructions.

 In order to ease testing of TLS with the various specifications, sample certificates are provided in this repository.
 Please see [test_data/BCP00301/README.md](test_data/BCP00301/README.md) for their details and installation guidance.

+### Testing IS-10 Authorization

+When testing IS-10 / BCP-003-02 implementations, ensure that a user is registered with the Authorization Server with a username and password that corresponds with the `AUTH_USERNAME` and `AUTH_PASSWORD` config options in the `Config.py` file.
+These values should be changed to sensible values before running the IS-10 tests.

+When testing the authorization code grant, the means by which consent is given by the resource owner will be implementation-specific.
+The contents of the file `/test_data/IS1001/authorization_request_data.json` will be used as the body of the request to the authorization endpoint.
+Please edit this to comply with the implementation under test.

 ### Testing of SDP files